Professor Peter Whelan

 I hold both a Degree in Law and French and a Master of Laws from Trinity College Dublin.
 During my primary degree, I spent a university year studying French law at the Université de Poitiers, France.
 I came first overall in my class in my Senior Freshman year at Trinity.
 I also hold a PhD in Law from St John's College, University of Cambridge.
 I am a US Attorney-at-Law and a registered member of the New York State Bar.

 I have published widely in specialist competition law journals (in the US and in Europe) as well as in generalist law journals (including Oxford Journal of Legal Studies, Cambridge Law Journal and Modern Law Review).
 To date my research has been cited in over 350 publications.
 For my work on antitrust criminalisation, I won the ‘Reddy Charlton McKnight Prize for Legal Scholarship', which was awarded by the Trinity College Law Review.
-In 2014, I was nominated for an ‘Antitrust Writing Award’, which is organised by Concurrences Review and George Washington University Law School Competition Law Center.
+I have been nominated twice for an ‘Antitrust Writing Award’ (in 2014 and 2019), which is co-organised annually by Concurrences Review and George Washington University Law School Competition Law Center.

 My research has been cited in European and South American judgments.
 My work on antitrust criminalisation was quoted with approval by Mr Justice McKechnie in the Central Criminal Court (High Court) in Dublin in the leading Irish criminal cartel case of DPP v.
 Duffy and Duffy Motors (Newbridge) Ltd IEHC 208.
 In December 2017, my book on cartel criminalisation was relied upon and cited in a judgment rendered by the Competition Tribunal of Chile: Judgment No. 160/2017.
 My work on hub-and-spoke cartels was quoted in a reply submitted to the Competition Tribunal of Chile by counsel for Walmart Chile in the case Requerimiento de la Fiscalía Nacional Económica en contra de Cencosud S.A. y otras, Rol C-304-2016.
 My work on selective distribution has also been cited in an antitrust decision of the Swiss Competition Commission: Online-Handels, 11 July 2011.
 My research has also been referenced in soft law (official guidelines) in Africa: Discriminatory Conduct Guidelines, Competition Authority of Botswana, December 2014.
 In October 2018, my work on cartel criminalisation was quoted and expressly endorsed in the New Zealand Parliament during the Second Reading of their Commerce (Criminalisation of Cartels) Amendment Bill.

 I am an Associate Member of the Centre for Competition Policy and am a peer-reviewer of grant applications under the Newton Fund of the British Council.
-I am a member of the peer-review colleges of the Irish Research Council and the Australian Research Council.
+I am a member of the peer-review colleges of the Irish Research Council, the Netherlands Organisation for Scientific Research, and the Australian Research Council.
 In 2018 I was appointed as a Member of the Outer International Assessment Board for the Government of Ireland's Postdoctoral Fellowship Scheme.
 I have also acted as an external reviewer of grant applications for the National Science Centre, one of Poland’s main research councils.
 In Oslo in September 2018, I acted as a member of an international peer-review panel for the Research Council of Norway.

 I am the Managing Editor of Oxford Competition Law, an innovative online national competition law case-reporting service operated by Oxford University Press.
 I also sit on the Editorial Boards of five journals: World Competition; Journal of Antitrust Enforcement; New Journal of European Criminal Law; Romanian Competition Journal; and Journal of Financial Crime.
 I am also a reporter on European competition law developments for Competition Policy International.